MosaddekHossen/MosaddekHossen/README.md

 <h1 absolute align="center">Greetings! 👋, I'm Mosaddek Hossen</h1>

 ## 🚀 About Me
 ### <p align="center">I am a junior frontend web developer, with a strong focus on web technology.
 Proficient in HTML, CSS, and JavaScript, I craft interfaces with a keen eye for user experience.
 Specialized in mobile-first and responsive design, I bring ideas to life through code.
-I am enthusiastic and motivated to embrace new challenges and apply innovations in my development career.
-You can explore my code projects on [GitHub](https://github.com/MosaddekHossen?tab=repositories).
-As a capable and proactive frontend developer, I look forward to quickly collaborating with you to meet your needs.</p>
+I am enthusiastic and motivated to embrace new challenges and apply innovations in my development career.</p>

 ## 👨‍💻 Skills:
 ✅ React <br>